Did you hear that Questrade's Portfolio IQ has been relaunched as Questwealth Portfolios?

 Fortunately, because they have made the past performance of their portfolios public, it’s easy to see that active management hasn’t hurt their returns, and they aren’t charging higher fees for this premium service, so there is no negative result to this setup.

-Act Now and Open a Questwealth Portfolio Account
+How to Open a Questwealth Portfolio Account

 - Your name and date of birth

 - You’ll also need access to a printer to sign documentation if you’re planning to transfer funds that are held in a TFSA or RRSP at another institution